-If drivers change their name and/or Maryland address, Maryland law requires them to notify the MVA within 30 days.
-Address changes for a noncommercial license or ID card may be changed by mail, online or in person.
-Name changes MUST be done in person at any MVA office.
-CDL license and learner's permit holders MUST apply for a corrected license or permit in person at any FULL service MVA office.
+If drivers change their names and/or Maryland addresses, Maryland law requires them to notify the MVA within 30 days.
+Address changes for a noncommercial license or ID card may be changed by mail, online or by MVA self-serve kiosk.
+Name changes must be done in person at any MVA full service office.
+Commercial driver's license and learner's permit holders must apply for a corrected license or permit in person at any MVA full service office.
 For name changes, customer are required to submit acceptable documentation to substantiate the change.

-Note: Customers must have changed their name with the Social Security Administration (SSA) prior to coming to the MVA, The corrected license or ID card will not be issued if the new desired name change does not match the SSA records.
+Customers must have changed their name with the Social Security Administration prior to coming to the MVA, The corrected license or ID card will not be issued if the new desired name change does not match the Social Security Administration's records.

-If you just need a duplicate product to replace one that was lost, stolen or mutilated, see Obtaining a Duplicate License, Permit, or Identification (ID) Card.
+If you need a duplicate card or license to replace one that was lost, stolen or mutilated, see obtaining a duplicate license, permit, or identification (ID) card.

-If you need to change or correct information on a vehicle-related product (title, registration card, etc.) see Changing or Correcting Customer Name and Address or Correcting Vehicle Related Information.
-Note, however, that new address information ONLY received through this process will also be automatically recorded in your vehicle records.
+If you need to change or correct information on a vehicle-related title, registration card, etc., see changing or correcting customer name and address or correcting vehicle related information.
+The new address information will also be automatically recorded in your vehicle records.

 Under what circumstances can I report changed or incorrect information without going to an MVA office?

-You may submit your request to change an address ONLY on a noncommercial license, noncommercial learner’s or moped permit or ID card by mail, telephone or online.
+You may submit your request to change an address for a noncommercial license, noncommercial learner’s or moped permit or ID card by mail, telephone or online.

 When must I report changed/corrected information in person?

-For any changes/corrections to a commercial learner’s permit or license (CDL) OR for changes/corrections, other than address, to a noncommercial license, noncommercial permit or ID card, you must submit your request in person at any MVA office.
-CDL license and permit holders must visit a FULL service MVA office to obtain a corrected license or permit.
-Unless you are ONLY requesting changes to your height/weight or organ donor status, you will need to bring with you:
+For any changes/corrections to a commercial learner’s permit or license or for changes/corrections, other than an address, to a noncommercial license, noncommercial permit or ID card, you must submit your request in person at any MVA full service office.
+Commercial driver's license and permit holders must visit a MVA full service office to obtain a corrected license or permit.
+Unless you are requesting changes to your height/weight or organ donor status, you will need to bring with you:

-- Product that needs to be changed or corrected.
+- The license or permit that needs to be changed.

-- Proofs of Identity used to obtain the original product
+- Proofs of identity used to obtain the license or card.

 - Proof of your current name if you are requesting a name change: